foreversd/forever/README.md

     cleanlogs        [CAREFUL] Deletes all historical forever log files

   options:
-    -m MAX         Only run the specified script MAX times -l  LOGFILE    Logs the forever output to LOGFILE -o  OUTFILE    Logs stdout from child script to OUTFILE -e  ERRFILE    Logs stderr from child script to ERRFILE -d  SOURCEDIR  The source directory for which SCRIPT is relative to -p  PATH       Base path for all forever related files (pid files, etc.)
+    -m  MAX          Only run the specified script MAX times -l  LOGFILE      Logs the forever output to LOGFILE -o  OUTFILE      Logs stdout from child script to OUTFILE -e  ERRFILE      Logs stderr from child script to ERRFILE -p  PATH         Base path for all forever related files (pid files, etc.)
-    -c  COMMAND    COMMAND to execute (defaults to node) --pidfile      The pid file
-    -a, --append   Append logs
+    -c  COMMAND      COMMAND to execute (defaults to node) -a, --append     Append logs
+    --pidfile        The pid file
+    --sourceDir      The source directory for which SCRIPT is relative to --minUptime      Minimum uptime (millis) for a script to not be considered "spinning" --spinSleepTime  Time to wait (millis) between launches of a spinning script.
-    -v, --verbose  Turns on the verbose messages from Forever -s, --silent   Run the child script silencing stdout and stderr -h, --help     You're staring at it
+    -d, --debug      Forces forever to log debug output -v, --verbose    Turns on the verbose messages from Forever -s, --silent     Run the child script silencing stdout and stderr -h, --help       You're staring at it

   [Long Running Process]
     The forever process will continue to run outputting log messages to the console.